 Ohio State is expected to be the Big Ten’s top-ranked team.
 The Buckeyes enter the aggregate poll at sixth, sandwiched between Stanford and Oklahoma.
 Ohio State and Stanford are near doppelgangers in the combined poll, appearing on every ballot, having the same median and range, and being separated by only five votes.

-The third and final Big Ten team in the amalgamated top 25 is Wisconsin.
-The Badgers check in at No. 15, on the strength of Gary Andersen’s 9-4 opening season, Melvin Gordon’s legs and Joel Stave's arm.
-Wisconsin probably isn’t the fourteenth best team in the country after losing much of its defensive front seven, but some Big Ten team has to be in the mix.
-A number of people are putting Wisconsin here because of their easy schedule; that defeats the purpose of a preseason poll, especially since the Badgers play LSU in the opener.
+The third and final Big Ten team in the top 25 meta poll is Wisconsin.
+The Badgers check in at No. 15 on the strength of Gary Andersen’s 9-4 opening season, Melvin Gordon’s legs and Joel Stave's arm.
+The Badgers probably aren't the 15th best team in the country after losing much of its defensive front seven, but some Big Ten team has to be in the mix and Wisconsin is as good a guess as anyone.
+A number of people are putting Wisconsin here because of their easy schedule; that defeats the purpose of a preseason poll, especially since the Badgers play LSU in their opener.

-After that comes the remainder of the Big Ten's likely bowl teams receiving votes.
-Nebraska checks in with ten points, solely from USA Today's Paul Myerberg, who has real confidence in the returning Ameer Abdullah.
-Then comes Iowa, Michigan, and finally Minnesota with five, four, and two points respectively.
+In the "receiving votes" section comes the remainder of the Big Ten's likely bowl teams.
+Nebraska checks in with ten points, solely from USA Today's Paul Myerberg.
+Then come Iowa, Michigan, and Minnesota with five, four, and two points respectively.

-I have a sneaking suspicion that nobody really wanted to rank the Big Ten’s middle tier, but four or five Big Ten teams have to be ranked at some point.
+I suspect nobody wanted to rank the Big Ten’s middle tier, but four or five Big Ten teams have to be ranked at some point this year.
 Michigan was seemingly everyone's next team out of the poll; if they get off to a strong start and the offense is good under Doug Nussmeier, they’ll be in the top 15 soon.
-ESPN thinks Iowa will be a top 20 team even after replacing its linebacker corps thanks to a weak schedule.
+ESPN thinks Iowa will be a top 20 team thanks to its weak schedule, even after replacing its linebacker corps.
 You're weird, Worldwide Leader.

 Florida State and the Gang

-As for the rest of the teams: Florida State is the unanimous first place choice, to the surprise of Neptunians who haven’t received ESPN’s radio waves yet.
+As for everyone else: Florida State is the unanimous first place choice, to the surprise of Neptunians who haven’t received ESPN’s radio waves yet.
 Once again the Alabama death machine is in position for a championship run, and Oregon is right there if the Crimson Tide falter.
-Auburn rides its championship team of destiny fortune to the No. 4 spot, then comes Stanford.
+Auburn rides its supposed team of destiny to the No. 4 spot, then comes Stanford and OSU.

-Once again, the SEC will get the bulk of the preseason hype with eight ranked and three top ten teams.
-The ACC isn’t getting much respect from the BCS wins over Auburn and [MEMORY DELETED]; Clemson is the only other ranked team.
-(You don’t count, Notre Dame.
+Once again, the SEC will get the bulk of the preseason hype with eight ranked and three top 10 teams.
+The ACC isn’t getting much respect from the BCS wins over Auburn and [MEMORY OF THE 2014 ORANGE BOWL DELETED]; Clemson is the league's only other ranked team.
+(Notre Dame, you don't count.
 You’ll never belong anywhere.)
-The Big 12 has four teams represented, the Pac-12 has six with three top ten, and Central Florida rounds out the list as the sole AAC representative.
+The Big 12 has four teams represented, the Pac-12 has six with three top 10, and Central Florida rounds out the list as the sole AAC representative.
 Too bad, so sad for midmajors; the Big Six blanked the Poor Four.

 Polls from the following media outlets were used: Athlon Sports, CBS Sports, ESPN.com, Fox Sports, Lost Lettermen, National Football Post, NationalChamps.net, Sports Illustrated, Sports on Earth, The Big Lead, USA Today, and U-T San Diego.